syuvivida/dqmsquare_mirror/other/cmsweb_k8_test/readme.txt

 Check the status:
 kubectl get pods -n default
 To login to the pod:
-kubectl exec -it scripta-... sh -n default
-To see logs of a pod:
-kubectl logs scripta-... -n default
+kubectl exec -it dqmsquare-mirror-grabber-testbed-c48d88d88-87pl8 bash -n default To see logs of a pod: kubectl logs scripta-... -n default
 To delete :